 - Use a fork to scoop the avocado out of the skin and into the bowl with the lemon and onions.
 Use the fork tines to mash the avocado into large chunks.

-- Add the jalapeño, another few pinches of salt (~¼ teaspoon), the ground black pepper, and any of the optional additions, to the avocado.
+- Add the jalapeño, another few pinches of salt (~¼ tsp), the ground black pepper, and any of the optional additions, to the avocado.
 Continue mashing with the fork or a muddler until you reach your desired consistency.

 - Adjust to taste — add more lemon, salt, pepper, etc if you think it needs it.
 Serve!